What Design Professionals Need to Know

 These questions were addressed at a preschool center in Atlantic City, NJ.
 They initially planned to install manufactured ultra-thin terrazzo-style tiles, but through an educative process of negotiations, they opted instead on terrazzo.

-“The architect was thrilled,” said Michael Blackburn, vice president of sales and marketing with Master Terrazzo Technologies in Washington, DC.
+“The architect was thrilled,” said Michael Blackburn, president at Master Terrazzo Technologies in Washington, DC.
 “Poured-in-place terrazzo gave them all the advantages for less money—a faster, less expensive option for a higher-performing product.”

 What’s so great about pouring in place?
 Experts point out several critical advantages of a poured-in-place floor over manufactured products, whether porcelain tile, terrazzo-style tiles, or soft flooring products.